LorenzoCiampiconi/single-cell-multimodal/README.md

 for LGBM, more generally how the target values do distribute
 - train an encoder-decoder model to embed input feature after more conservative SVD
     - basic encoder decoder
-    - multi task fashion: encoder decoder + multioutput regressor
+    - multi task fashion: encoder decoder + multi-output regressor
+- verify multi policy to hid cell_type, in case it is hidden only for public test set, we can can leverage it in a multitask setting